 It is easy to include the Cultural Council in your estate plan by adding a simple codicil to an existing will or by including language in a will you are currently having drafted.
 Or, in some cases, you can fill out a simple beneficiary designation form.

-To start a conversation about making a planned gift to the Cultural Council of Palm Beach County, please contact the Development Department:
+To start a conversation about making a planned gift to the Cultural Council of Palm Beach County, please contact:

 A planned gift is a way to give beyond the use of current assets, and it often offers significant benefits.
 A planned gift may require the assistance of a qualified volunteer, professional staff person, or legal or financial advisor to help complete the gift.

 A planned gift to the Cultural Council can help you fulfill your wish to leave a legacy in your community.
 Gift and estate-planning professionals at the Council are here to help.
 Through careful gift planning, you may be able to realize the benefits of tax savings.